pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 ### Goals

 - Provide a way for user to gracefully reschedule a tikv pod.
-- The pod must be gracefully stop, to be specify, evict leaders before delete the pod and must work nomal when recreate the pod.
+- The pod must be gracefully stop, to be specify, evict leaders before delete the pod and must work normal when recreate the pod.

 ### Non-Goals